tigist/OAuth-2.0/README.md

 -- Deploy your application on google app engine

--- Use the URL as a redirect-Uri.
+-- Use the URL as a redirect-Uri

--- Register the redirect-Uri of your application on the Google API console
+-- Register the redirect-Uri of your application on the Google <a href = "https://developers.google.com/google-apps/calendar/firstapp#register">API console</a>

 -- Configure web.XML to uniform URL-pattern